jimmort25/jimlang/README.md

 API is the `check` method, which, given an abstract syntax tree, will warn if a variable is used in an expression but no accompanying definition exists in the scope.

 #### Exec.hs
-`Exec` serves as the main entry point to our API.
+`Exec` serves as the main entry point to the API.
 It combines `Parser`, `Check`, and `Eval`, applying them in sequence to generate a result from an input string with contextual error reporting, static variable checking, as well as much more.
 In combination with a means of I/O (perhaps the I/O monad), the method `exec` can be integrated to parse entire files with little extra work required.